clvv/fasd/README.md

-If `f` does not work as expected, please file a bug report describing the unexpected behavior along with your OS version, bash/zsh version, awk version, sed version, and an log file.
+If `f` does not work as expected, please file a bug report describing the unexpected behavior along with your OS version, bash/zsh version, awk version, sed version, and a log file.

 You can set `_F_SINK` to obtain a log.